Gates Hospitality CEO Naim Maadad said that regulations will help ensure long-term growth in the F&B market

 “They believe that by regulating, they are putting a slowdown on growth.
 But growth can only be sustainable if it’s done in a manner that’s well thought out.

 “It’s actually helping the market in the long term.
 We need to be very careful.
 Everybody think it’s an easy market where you can turn around and make money.
-That’s not the case, and we need it to be regulated,” he said.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+That’s not the case, and we need it to be regulated,” he said.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.